What Is The Limit To How Far Can We Go In Space?

 So Why Can’t We Go Further?

 Well, it all has to do with the nature of empty space.
 Space has energy intrinsic to itself, so-called “quantum fluctuations”.
-On the smaller scale, there is constant action, particles and antiparticles appearing and annihilating themselves.
+On a smaller scale, there is constant action, particles, and antiparticles appearing and annihilating themselves.